lamw/vmware-pks-automated-lab-deployment/README.md

 $VlanTransportZoneNameHostSwitchName = "Hostswitch2-VLAN"
 ```

 This section describes the Uplink Profile that will be used for Edge VMs (just make sure you properly map the VM Networks when you deploy the Edge VM.
-Refer to blog post for more details)
+Please refer to this [blog post](https://www.virtuallyghetto.com/2018/03/getting-started-with-vmware-pivotal-container-service-pks-part-3-nsx-t.html) for more details)
 ```console
 $ESXiUplinkProfileName = "ESXi-Uplink-Profile"
 $ESXiUplinkProfilePolicy = "FAILOVER_ORDER"